danielbentes/uim-protocol/README.md

 ### Exploring Partnerships with Major Web Services and AI Platforms

-Partnerships with major web services and AI platforms can significantly accelerate the adoption and innovation of the Unified Intent Mediator API.
-Collaborating with industry leaders can provide access to a broader range of services and enhance the API's capabilities.
+Partnerships with major web services and AI platforms can significantly accelerate the adoption and innovation of the Unified Intent Mediator protocol.
+Collaborating with industry leaders can provide access to a broader range of services and enhance the protocol's capabilities and reach.

 **Potential Partnerships:**